-(1) The expected term represents the period during which the Company's stock-based awards are expected to be outstanding.
+- (1) The expected term represents the period during which the Company's stock-based awards are expected to be outstanding.
 The estimated term is based on historical experience of similar awards, giving consideration to the contractual terms of the awards, vesting requirements, and expectation of future employee behavior, including post-vesting terminations.
-The expected term of groups of employees that have similar historical exercise patterns has been considered separately for valuation purposes.

-(2) The risk-free interest rate is based on U.S. Treasury debt securities with maturities close to the expected term of the option as of the date of grant.

-(3) Estimated volatility is based on historical volatility.
-The Company also considers implied volatility when there is sufficient volume of freely traded options with comparable terms and exercise prices in the open market.
+The expected term of groups of employees that have similar historical exercise patterns has been considered separately for valuation purposes. - (2) The risk-free interest rate is based on U.S. Treasury debt securities with maturities close to the expected term of the option or ESSP participation right as of the date of grant. - (3) Estimated volatility is based on historical volatility.
+The Company estimates volatility based on a 50-50 blend of the Company's historical volatility and the implied volatility of freely traded options of the Company's stock in the open market. - (4) The Company has not paid dividends since its inception.

-The Company periodically estimates forfeiture rates based on its historical experience within separate groups of employees and adjusts the stock-based payment expense accordingly.
-The forfeiture rates used in 2018 ranged from 0% to 17%.
+The Company periodically estimates forfeiture rates based on its historical experience for separate groups of employees and adjusts the stock-based compensation expense accordingly.
+The forfeiture rates used in 2019 ranged from 0% to 17.7%.